-This subject should not be new to the electrical designers, contractors and regulators, as the requirement to commission integrated fire protection and life safety systems was originally placed into the Article 126.96.36.199. of the National Building Code of Canada (NBCC) in 2010.
+The subjects of Integrated fire protection and life safety systems should not be new to the electrical designers, contractors and regulators, as the requirement to commission integrated fire protection and life safety systems was originally placed into Article 188.8.131.52. of the National Building Code of Canada (NBCC) in 2010.

 2015 edition of the NBCC has removed the requirement for commissioning of integrated fire protection and life safety systems from Subsection 3.2.4. (i.e., Subsection of the NBCC which applies to fire alarm systems and smoke alarms only) and placed such test requirement into the new, stand-alone Subsection 3.2.9.
 This decision was based on the fact that these integrated electrically connected systems are not limited to fire alarm and voice communication systems, but include many other components such as fire signal receiving centers, standpipe and sprinkler systems, electrically connected exit signs, emergency lighting, emergency generators and automatic transfer switches, fire pumps, elevators emergency recall feature, dampers and fans of smoke control and smoke venting equipment, hold open devices, fire shutters and electromagnetic locks.
 Why do electrical designers, installers, and regulators have to know about such integrated life safety systems and testing of their operations?
 The answer is simple: electrical designers show these systems and appropriate interlocks between them in their design, electrical contractors install and interconnect these systems, and electrical safety regulators are involved in a coordinated inspection of these systems – to ensure that the safety and performance requirements of applicable codes are not compromised.

 Let’s review Subsection 3.2.9. and Article 184.108.40.206. of the NBCC 2015 and the explanatory Appendix A Note on this Article.